 The Audit Committee has been delegated responsibility by the Board to provide oversight in a number of areas including, but not limited to, the financial reporting process; the quality and integrity of the Group's financial statements and Pillar III disclosures; internal control framework of the Group; and oversight of the Group's external auditors.
 The Internal Audit Function reports to the Audit Committee.
-Under EU rules the Bank, as a public interest entity, is required to rotate its external auditors, and during the year the Audit Committee recommended the appointment of Grant Thornton as the new external auditors.

-The Risk Committee of the Group is responsible for oversight and advice to the Board on the significant risk exposures of the Group and future risk strategy.
-This includes credit risk, compliance and operational risks.
-The Risk Committee advises and makes recommendations to the Board on risk matters, including risk appetite, financial performance, capital adequacy, liquidity adequacy, recovery plans and policy.
-In addition to these standard agenda items, climate and environmental risks are becoming a key focus area for the Risk Committee and are part of the broader ESG agenda.
+The Risk Committee of the Group is responsible for oversight and advice to the Board on the significant risk exposures of the Group and its future risk strategy.
+The Risk Committee advises and makes recommendations to the Board on risk matters, including risk appetite, financial performance, capital adequacy, liquidity adequacy, recovery and resolution planning and policy.
+In addition to these standard agenda items, climate and environmental risks are becoming a key focus area for the Risk Committee as part of the broader ESG agenda.

 The Risk Committee also oversees the Group's Risk Management Function.
 The Group's Risk Management Function supports the Risk Committee in carrying out its duties and responsibilities by providing appropriate reporting of the risks in the business.
-Responsibility for risk management policies and risk tolerances lies with the Board of Directors.
+Responsibility for risk management policies and risk appetite lies with the Board of Directors.
 The Board of Directors has delegated authority to the Risk Committee to take all actions necessary to perform its duties and responsibilities in overseeing risk.